iLnitsuJ/Stranded/README.md

 <b></b> <br>
-## How to start
-Build instructions are exactly the same as A1/A2.
-The .exe is even named salmon.exe!
-Make sure to regenerate the CMake cache if you are having build errors.

-<b></b> <br>
 ### Image Credits

 _Only assets taken from the web are credited here.
 If the image is not mentioned, then we made it ourselves._